ertanturan/Unity-Editor-Efficacy/README.md

 ## Features
 - Creating whole folder structure of a project with only one click .
-- Creating 'Level Manager' hierarchy with one click.
+- Creating 'Level Group' hierarchy with one click.
 - Grouping selected objects inside the hierarchy.
 - Creating Game Manager.
 - Creating Global Input.